 Planning a trip to Germany?
 Great!
-This Germany Vacation Guide will help you with just that.
+This Germany Travel Guide will help you with just that.

-Germany is situated in Central Europe and is the 7th largest country on the continent and is a member state of the EU and NATO.
+Germany is situated in Central Europe, is the 7th largest country on the continent and is a member state of the EU and NATO.
 It’s the most populous nation wholly in mainland Europe, with a population of over 80 million people.

 It attracts a similar number of tourists annually, making it one of the most popular destinations in the world.
 It shares borders with Denmark, Poland, Czech Republic, Switzerland, Austria, France, Belgium, The Netherlands, and Luxembourg.
 Russia is the only country in Europe that shares borders with more countries.

-Germany is especially known for its festivals, which include Christmas markets and beer festivals just to name a few.
+Why visit Germany?
+The country is especially known for its world-class museums, fairytale castles, forests and festivals, which include Christmas markets and beer festivals just to name a few.
 The capital city Berlin attracts thousands of tourists year-round, while Neuschwanstein Castle was the inspiration for the famous Disneyland Castle.

 I found you on Pinterest when I decided to travel outside of the United States for the first time (I’m 54).
 My husband and I decided to go to Germany, so I read pretty much everything you wrote on that as well as what to pack and how to make it on the long plane ride.
 I’m still reading your posts and planning on another trip.
 Thank you for all the good advice!” – Reader Colleen.